pratheeksha2004/pratheeksha2004/README.md

 <!-- About Me -->
 ### 👩‍💻 About Me
-- 🌱 I’m currently learning **ELK Stack,React, Spring Boot, Golang, and TailwindCSS**
+- 🌱 I’m currently learning **ELK Stack,Redis,React, Spring Boot, Golang, and TailwindCSS**
 - 🎯 Working on **Spring Boot ,React and API development**
 ---